wikolego/wikolego-repository/college-projects/operating-systems/wikipedia.md

-# Wikipedia about operating systems, which is good
+# Wikipedia about operating systems

-Now y are reading Wikipedia about operating systems, which is good
+Now y are reading Wikipedia about operating systems

 ## Komendy